A Non-Metric Approach to Space, Time and Gravitation: 3 The role of gravity

-The variation in scale between gravitational and atomic systems means that gravitational quantities get an extra formal variation when measured in atomic units (and vice versa); in particular the dimensional constants of nature may depend on this formal variation.
+The variation in scale between gravitational and atomic systems means that gravitational quantities get an extra formal variation when measured in atomic units (and {\em vice versa}); in particular the dimensional constants of nature may depend on this formal variation.
 That is, the ``constants" of nature may in principle depend on whether they are expressed in atomic or gravitational units.
-We notice that when performing a units transformation we are free to {\em define} as constants physical constants that cannot be related to each other by dimensionless numbers [6].
+We notice that, when performing a units transformation, we are free to {\em define} as constants physical constants that cannot be related to each other by dimensionless numbers [6].
 We exploit this fact by defining $c$ and Planck's constant ${\hbar}$ not to be formally variable.
 This means that measured in atomic units, the variation of gravitational lengths and times are identical and inverse to that of gravitational energy (or mass).

-The requirement that $c$ and ${\hbar}$ are not formally variable yields no restrictions on any possible relationship between the variation of units and physical fields.
-On the other hand we may combine the unit charge $e$ with ${\hbar}$ and $c$ to form the dimensionless number $e^2/{\hbar}c$.
-Thus by {\em defining} $e$ not to be formally variable we deny any possible direct connection between gravitation and electromagnetism.
+The requirement that $c$ and ${\hbar}$ are not formally variable, yields no restrictions on any possible relationship between the variation of units and physical fields.
+On the other hand, we may combine the unit charge $e$ with ${\hbar}$ and $c$ to form the dimensionless number $e^2/{\hbar}c$.
+Thus by {\em defining} $e$ not to be formally variable (so that gravitational charge units will not be formally variable), we deny any possible direct connection between gravitation and electromagnetism.